-Ordinarily one might wait until September before doing this, but if your wisteria is anything as vigorous as mine, a tidy up slightly earlier in the calendar may be warranted.
+Ordinarily one might wait until September before doing this, but if your wisteria is anything as vigorous as mine, a small tidy up a couple of times earlier in the year may be warranted.
 Simply prune back any unwanted tendrils to about 5 leaves.
 You can take this back even further later in the year to form large flowering buds, but for now just to control unwanted growth this will do.

 In the Potager

 Keep harvesting fruits.
 Removing ripe fruits is like deadheading your ornamental plants; it tricks the plant into producing more flower and therefore more fruit.

 Your first crop of potatoes may well be ready by now too, if you have not already begun harvesting them.
 The tell tale sign to look for is that the flowers have fnished and the stems and foliage have begun to brown and wilt.